open-energy-transition/form-energy-storage/documentation/12-scenarios.rst

    :start-at: cy1996-mds:
    :end-before: nogasppde-mid-capex-mds:

-``Germany Gas Phased Out``
+``Germany Gas Power Plant Phase-Out``
 ==========================

-These scenarios assume that Germany successfully phases out gas-fired power plants and gas CHPs.
+These scenarios assume that Germany, driven by policy decision, successfully phases out gas-fired power plants and gas CHPs in 2035.
 The impact of the cost difference between iron-air batteries at 2,000 EUR/kWh (2024) and 1,525 EUR/kWh (2024)
 is also examined.